 - No cellular connectivity option

 Ever been tempted by a tablet that promises both fun and real-world usefulness without asking you to spend a premium?
-The POCO Pad M1 is a strong pick among budget tablets under ₱20,000 in the Philippines, and once you use it, it’s easy to see why it draws attention.
+The POCO Pad M1 is a strong pick among tablets under ₱20,000 in the Philippines, and it's easy to see why it draws attention.
 Its large 12.1-inch 120Hz display and quad-speaker setup make videos and casual gaming much more enjoyable than what you’d expect around this price point.
 With a Snapdragon 7s Gen 4 processor and Xiaomi’s HyperOS, apps launch quickly, and switching between streaming, browsing, and productivity doesn’t get constantly bogged down.
 This one feels like more than just a “starter” tablet — it’s the kind you actually reach for throughout your day.
-What stood out during regular use was how complete the experience feels for the money.
-The 12,000mAh battery keeps the tablet going through extended watching, studying, or Zoom calls without making you hunt for a charger.
+What stands out about it is how complete the experience feels for the money.
+The 12,000mAh battery — the largest of any tablet on this entire list — keeps the tablet going through extended watching, studying, or Zoom calls without making you hunt for a charger.

 POCO Pad M1 specs:- 12.1 inches, 424.5 cm2 (~83.5% screen-to-body ratio)